espocrm/documentation/docs/administration/fields.md

 A record related through *Belongs-To* (*many-to-one* or *one-to-one*) relationship.

+Parameters:

+* Create Button – display *Create* button;
+* Autocomplete on empty input – show suggestions even if no characters are entered in the input.

 ## Link-Parent

 A record related through *Belongs-To-Parent* relationship.
 Can be of different entity types.

 Parameters:

-* Entity List – a list of entity types available to be related through the field.
+* Entity List – a list of entity types available to be related through the field;
+* Autocomplete on empty input – show suggestions even if no characters are entered in the input.

 ## Link-Multiple

 A set of records related through *Has-Many* (*many-to-many* or *one-to-many*) relationship.
 Not all relationships have a link-multiple field.
 Only those do, where *Link-Multiple* parameter(s) is enabled.

+Parameters:

+* Max Item Count – the max number of recods;
+* Create Button – display *Create* button;
+* Autocomplete on empty input – show suggestions even if no characters are entered in the input.